docsdk/docsdk-java/README.md

 new AsyncDocSDKClient(new PropertyFileSettingsProvider("custom.properties"));

-// Using configuration from string variables new AsyncDocSDKClient(new StringSettingsProvider("api-url", "webhook-signing-secret", false));
+// Using configuration from string variables new AsyncDocSDKClient(new StringSettingsProvider("api-key", "webhook-signing-secret", false));

 // Using configuration from system properties new AsyncDocSDKClient(new SystemPropertySettingsProvider());